aleshaleksey/fansys23/08-spell-list.md

 |Damage|1d8+[Sup] fire|+3(8) defacto more.
 |Save|DEX|

 **Description**: Aligns a weapon or entity with elemental fire.
-The weapon (or if cast on the entity, its touch/strike) deals an extra 1d8+[caster's Sup] damage.
-The first time an entity is hit by such a weapon, it must succeed a DEX save or be be set ablaze and become "incapacitated".
+The weapon (or if cast on the entity, its touch/strike) deals an extra 1d8+[caster's Sup] "fire" damage.
+The first time an entity is hit by such a weapon, it must succeed a DEX save or be set ablaze and become "incapacitated".

 **Special**: Alternatively it can affect up to 13 pieces of ammunition.